awurst3/CPE322/deep-learning/README.md

 Because the input data is text-based, an RNN makes sense to use in order to classify the reviews.
 The first hidden layer in the model is a word embedding layer.
 This layer's role is to represent each word with an *n*-dimensional vector, where *n* can be tuned based on the number of features that need to be captured.
 In this project, *n* was selected to be 16 due to the length of the reviews, but further tuning may show a better value instead.
 Following the embedding layer is a dropout layer, which is used to regularize the network and prevent overfitting.
 The dropout factor was set to 0.5 and can be experimented with just like the embedding dimension.

-Next, a series of long short-term memory (LSTM) layers is used.
-More specifically, two bidirectional LSTM (BLSTM) layers are used together, each with another dropout layer following their outputs.
-Each BLSTM layer is broken up into a forward-propagating layer of LSTM cells and a backwards-propagating layer of LSTM cells.
-Each pair of corresponding forward and backward LSTM cells produce a single output that incorporates context in the text.
-Again, the dropout layers are placed to prevent overfitting.
+Next is a series of convolutional, max pooling, and dropout layers.
+A convolutional layer is useful in reducing the number of parameters in the input data while still preserving its features.
+Max pooling is a technique further decreases the size of the data by taking the maximum of every pair of values, cutting the size of the data in half.
+A dropout layer is used again for regularization afterwards.
+This series of a convolutional, max pooling, and dropout layers is repeated three times to continue changing the data's size before entering the last stage of the network.

+Finally, a long short-term memory (LSTM) layer, a type of recurrent neural network layer, is used.
+More specifically, a bidirectional LSTM (BLSTM) is used with a dropout factor of 0.5.
+The BLSTM is effectively two unidirectional LSTMs stacked together, where one propagates forwards while the other propagates backwards.
+This is useful because each LSTM is capable of capturing long term context in the text data.
+By using a BLSTM, this capability is made even better.
+This is the final hidden layer before the output layer, which contains a single node with a *sigmoid* activation function.
+This function classifies the input as 0 (truthful) or 1 (deceptive).

 ## Results

-After splitting the 1600 data examples into 85% training/validation and 15% testing, the model's accuracy was 87.5%.
-This can be further improved by tuning the hyperparameters and model design to find better solutions.
+After splitting the 1600 data examples into 85% training/validation and 15% testing, the model's accuracy was 90.0%.
+While training the model using various hyperparameter settings, such as different embedding dimension or dropout factor values, the model converged after only five epochs usually.
+Additionally, the loss started to increase after converging, while the accuracy fluctuated slightly in the epochs to follow, possibly indicating overfitting.
+More modifications and tuning can be done to further improve the performance.

 ## References